New Circuits

 What if the Inca Trail is Sold Out?

 Since it is very common for the Inca trail to sell out quickly, it’s unfortunately very common for people to miss out on their permits.
-If you come with a flexible schedule then you are more likely to be able to get on the trail.
+If you have a flexible schedule then you are more likely to be able to get on the trail.
 However, if you have particular dates or the entire month sells out and you miss your opportunity, there are alternative treks available.

 Oh, and it’s just three days- so much more palatable for those who are worried about distance.